 How do you open a savings account?

-Depending on the financial institution, you can either open a savings account online or in-person.
-Most places allow you to do this over the Internet, but smaller banks may require you to go in person.
+Depending on the bank or credit union, you can either open an account online or in-person.
+Most places allow you to do this over the Internet, but smaller banks and credit unions may require you to go in person.

 Once you’ve opened your account, you can sign up for online banking and download an app if the bank offers one.
 This can make it easy to access your account on the go, plus scan and deposit checks from anywhere.
 You can also link your savings account to your checking account so that you can transfer money easily.